iOS 26

 As noted earlier, SOS mode can activate when the signal is insufficient for the iPhone to be used in any other capacity.

-Keep in mind that doing so will have other effects, including the deletion of your Wi-Fi password, so you will need to reconnect to any Wi-Fi network after this reset.
+Remember that doing so will have other effects, including deleting your Wi-Fi password, so you will need to reconnect to any Wi-Fi network after this reset.

 Check SIM Card